criadoperez/linux/Documentation/filesystems/xfs-online-fsck-design.rst

 The transaction rolling in steps 2c and 3 represent a weakness in the repair algorithm, because a log flush and a crash before the end of the reap step can result in space leaking.
-Online repair functions minimize the chances of this occuring by using very large transactions, which each can accomodate many thousands of block freeing instructions.
+Online repair functions minimize the chances of this occurring by using very large transactions, which each can accommodate many thousands of block freeing instructions.
 Repair moves on to reaping the old blocks, which will be presented in a subsequent :ref:`section<reaping>` after a few case studies of bulk loading.